-The following conclusions were made based on the investigation conducted in the industry
+The following conclusions were made based on the investigation conducted in the industry:

-- 1. The categories of workers in sawmill industries acquired their skills and expertise on the job and years of experience put into the job.
-However, they lack the professional safety approach to their work. - 2.
-Attentions to safe work environment and organization are not adequate.
-Also the right tools are not available to carry out effective routine maintenance. - 3.
-Most operations carried out in the mills are largely supported by manual handling which often result to overexertion and a long term health hazards. - 4.
-Personal Protection devices such as earmuff or plug, hand gloves are not used adequately and are often considered as irrelevant and disturbing. - 5.
-Dust and wood wastes are not properly disposed; this was evident from heaps of wood shavings and saw dust accumulation around milling machines.
+1) The categories of workers in sawmill industries acquired their skills and expertise from their practical experience during the job period.
+However, the professional knowledge regarding safety approach of their work were lacking.

+2) Attentions to safe work environment and organization were not adequate.
+Also the appropriate tools were not available to carry out effective routine maintenance.

+3) Most operations carried out in the mills were largely supported by manual handling which often result to overexertion and a long term health hazards.
+4) Personal protection devices such as earmuff or plug, hand gloves were not used adequately and were often considered as irrelevant and disturbing.

+5) Dust and wood wastes were not properly disposed which was evident from heaps of wood shavings and saw dust accumulation around milling machines.

-Finally it was observed that none of the companies had any safety policies, materials, etc., in place, but a reliance on workers responsibility to provide the appropriate personal protection device, to have a safe work environment.
+Finally it was observed that none of the companies had any safety policies, materials, etc. in place, but a reliance on workers responsibility to provide the appropriate personal protection device, to have a safe working environment.
 Focus should be on these challenges in practical terms to form a safety legislation, comprehensive systems approach and monitoring group in the industry to guide the management in the implementation order to reduce or eliminate workplace hazards.